 Council owns 6 separate water supply systems consisting of Fairlie, Tekapo, Twizel, Burkes Pass, Allandale and Albury.
-The Albury Water Supply is managed by the Albury Rural Water Supply Society Inc. The Council has also taken over the Pukaki Airport water supply.
-Council will connect Pukaki Airport to the Twizel water supply in 2018/19, so it will no longer be a stand-alone supply.
+The Albury Water Supply is managed by the Albury Rural Water Supply Society Inc.

 4.2 Description of Assets

 Overall there are 6 water intakes, 7 storage facilities and 4 pump stations.
 Total length of reticulation is 240 km that varies from 15 mm to 300 mm in diameter.